Shopify/hydrogen-v1/docs/components/primitive/metafield.md

 }
 ```

-For all other metafield `type`s, the following fields are required.
+For all other metafield `type`s, the following fields are required:

 ```graphql
 {